When Myra first came to see me she listed her number one concern in all caps at the top of her intake form: PERIOD PROBLEMS.

 Iron deficiency anemia can also be the cause of long or heavy periods.
 Having your iron tested, especially if you’ve been losing more blood is an important step in evaluating your health.

 Maybe for you, you have no idea when your period is going to show up, or maybe those periods are sometimes 30 days, sometimes 45 days, and completely unpredictable.
+Having irregular periods could be due to underlying conditions like Polycystic Ovarian Syndrome.

 Polycystic Ovarian Syndrome (PCOS)